Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 ~~~~~~~~~~~~~~

 Dallinger is written in the language Python.
 For it to work, you will need
-to have Python 3.9 or higher.
-Python 3 is the preferred option.
+to have Python 3.10 or higher.
 You can check what version of Python you have by running:
 ::

     python --version